 Online pharmacy services

 If you purchase Pharmacy medicines from our online clinics, we will ask you some questions about your health to help us check that the medicine you are buying is suitable for you.
-This information is held securely on our systems and used only for processing your order.
-We won't use it for any other purpose.
+This information is held securely on our systems and used for processing your order.

 Similarly, if you use our Prescription Dispensing and Delivery Service, we will ask you to give us some health-related information online.
 This information is held securely on our Pharmacy system to allow Pharmacy staff in Boots stores to check your prescription history and medical conditions, ensuring you receive the best possible service from us.

 We may contact you by email or phone number about your online clinic order or prescription so please ensure that you're happy with the security and privacy of the email account you use in connection with this.
 Please note that if you send an email directly to our Pharmacy Service from your own email account, its contents may not be encrypted and therefore cannot be guaranteed to be secure.